-You can’t have a thriving nation without water either.
-Right now, nearly 6 million of Rwanda’s 11 million people lack access to safe water.
-That’s why World Vision is thinking big and working with the government to bring clean water to all of Rwanda’s people by 2022 — people like Esther.
+Nearly 6 million of Rwanda’s 11 million people don’t have access to safe water.
+That’s why World Vision is thinking big and working with the government to bring clean water to all of Rwanda’s people — including children like Esther — by 2024.

-Progress has moved quickly since 2012 when World Vision started its water, sanitation, and hygiene program in Rwanda, installing pipelines to serve thousands of people at a time.
-Already, more than 300,000 Rwandans have clean water and access to improved sanitation.
+And third: sustainability.
+World Vision helps communities establish committees that advocate for water issues and handle operation and maintenance of water systems, so water keeps flowing.
+Progress has moved quickly since 2012 when World Vision started water, sanitation, and hygiene work in Rwanda, installing pipelines to serve thousands of people at a time.
+Already, over 300,000 more Rwandans have clean water and access to improved sanitation.
 Another 130,000 have installed hand-washing facilities and improved latrines as a result of World Vision’s behavior change campaigns.

-World Vision has the full support of the government to meet its big goals that will serve children like Esther.
-“Your goals are our goals,” says Prime Minister Edouard Ngirento.
+World Vision has champions among the highest level of government officials who are eager to achieve success on behalf of children like Esther.
+“Your goals are our goals,” says Prime Minister Edouard Ngirente.
 “We are working together in a good manner.”

-It’s not too late for Esther and her sisters.
-But their need for clean water is now even more of a priority.
-In August 2018, Augustin and Olive separated after 18 years of marriage, leaving Olive a single mother.
-She says their marriage disintegrated after years of strife caused by his drinking.
-An already challenging life just became even more difficult for the shopkeeper and her six daughters, who are fighting for survival in a small, two-room house alongside a pond in Rwanda.
+While it’s too late for Julius, it’s not too late for Esther and her sisters.
+And now, their need for clean water is even more pressing.
+Augustin and Olive recently separated after years of strife, leaving Olive to care for the girls on her own.
+An already challenging life just became even more difficult for the mother and her six daughters, who are fighting for survival in a house by a dirty pond in Rwanda.

 - Learn more about clean water and how you can be part of the movement to end the global water crisis by 2030.

-- Join us in praying that more and more communities would have clean water access, and thank God for the access to clean water gained by this community.
+- Join us in praying that more and more communities would have clean water access.

 - Walk or run the Global 6K for Water on May 4, 2019, to provide life-changing clean water to one person in need.
 You’ll walk or run with the picture of the child receiving clean water through World Vision’s water projects.